chhuang-one/sqxclib/doc/SqEntry.md

 * User can NOT change or free SqEntry if SqEntry.bit_field has NOT set SQB_DYNAMIC.
 * User must use bitwise operators to set/clear bits in SqEntry.bit_field.
 * It is better to use constant or static SqEntry with constant or static SqType.
-* Dynamic SqType has reference count.
-It increase when dynamic SqEntry use it.
 * Dynamic SqEntry can use with dynamic, constant, or static SqType.

 ## Define structured data type